Skip to main content

 Creating security managers for your organization

-Security managers can view data for all repositories in your organization through security overview.
 To learn more about the security manager role, see "Managing security managers in your organization."